MDerin1834/DSA210_Data_Science_Project/README.md

 3. Project Goals and Objectives

 The main goal of this project is to understand the most crucial factors leading to death from colorectal cancer.
 Specific objectives include:
-Analyzing the global colorectal cancer dataset, which includes 26 parameters and 160,000 records.
-Selecting a representative subset of 20,000 records for analysis to ensure computational efficiency.
+By analyzing and enchancing the global colorectal cancer dataset, I expect to have less survival ratios in American continents rather than the other continents due to relatively less developed health care systems or less healthy lifestyle ratios, which may be the strong hinderances in one's survival.

 Augmenting the dataset with two additional parameters:
 Age distribution score: Calculated using data from the United Nations, this score categorizes the global population into age groups, which will be assigned to corresponding patients in the dataset.
 The estimated distrubution of the new cases of colorectal cancer with respect to age is the following: 150 cases among 0 to 19 years old, 6,880 cases among 20 to 44 years old, 138,722 cases among 45 to 69 years old, and 195,667 cases 70+ years old.
 I standardize these numbers and age distribution scores (ADS) are listed in corresponding order: 0.00044 (age: 0-19), 0.02015 (age: 20-44), 0.40631(age: 45-69), 0.57310 (Age: 70+).